-We’ve received several emails and phone calls about concerned guests regarding our watersports activities and COVID-19 in light of the State of Emergency declared in Florida In March 2020.
-Governor Ron DeSantis stated:
+We’ve received several emails and phone calls about concerned guests regarding our watersports activities and COVID-19 in light of the stay at home order in Florida…

 What can you do?